FREQUENTLY ASKED QUESTIONS

 Q: What is your typical day like?

 A: I wish I had a typical day!
 Honestly it varies that much.
-Usually I’m up by 5:30 or 6:00 to work during the week and work until 3 pm when the kids get home from school.
+Usually I’m up by 5:00 to work during the week and work until 9 pm.
 Sometimes I’ll wait until every one goes to bed and do my draft writing when the house is quite and the phone isn’t ringing and save my editing for during the day where I don’t have to go in and out of my writing state.
-Since I work a day job from home, I often have to juggle multiple things at once.
+Since I work a day job, teaching English and Communications for a high school and as an adjunct at two colleges, I often have to juggle multiple things at once.
 I’ll write in 15 min. snatches or give myself an hour before tackling other projects to do with the book, like research or marketing.

 Q: Where do you get your ideas?